eth-brownie/brownie/docs/api-project.rst

         >>> container.SimpleTest
         <ContractContainer object 'SimpleTest'>

-.. _api-project-build:

 ``brownie.project.build``
 =========================

 The ``build`` module contains classes and methods used internally by Brownie to interact with files in a project's ``build/contracts`` folder.

-.. _api-project-build-build:

 Build
 -----

+.. py:class:: brownie.project.build.Build

-The ``Build`` object is a container that stores and manipulates build data loaded from the ``build/contracts/`` files of a specific project.
-It is instantiated automatically when a project is opened, and available within the :ref:`api-project-project` object as ``Project._build``.
+    Container that stores and manipulates build data loaded from the ``build/contracts/`` files of a specific project.
+It is instantiated automatically when a project is opened, and available within the :func:`Project <brownie.project.main.Project>` object as ``Project._build``.

 .. code-block:: python